 Use Power Automate pane

-Create new flows, or add existing flows, and even edit existing flows using Power Automate pane within Power Apps Studio.
+Create new flows or add and edit existing flows using the Power Automate pane within Power Apps Studio.
 The Power Automate pane is enabled by default.

 Create a new flow

 On the app authoring menu, select Power Automate.

 In the Power Automate pane, select Create new flow.

 This action opens the Create your flow modal dialog within Power Apps Studio.
 You can choose to create the flow from the available templates, or create a flow from scratch.